Every Thursday evening, 12 classes, 60 minutes each starting at 7 pm.

-Located in the heart of uptown Waterloo, with a piano, PA system and 2700 sq.ft of hardwood floor.
+Located in the heart of uptown Waterloo, with a piano, PA system and 2700 sq.ft of dance space.
 185 King Street South, Waterloo, ON, N2J 1P7

 Register online or at any City of Waterloo recreation facility.
 Just make sure to

 55+ Dance Lessons $122.09

 The Hep Cat Hoppers were a bunch of young, enthusiastic and crazy Lindy Hopping cats from 2009.
 Performing classic vintage solo jazz and partner swing dance routines.
 They successfully created a community, operated a sustainable swing dance studio uptown Waterloo, and was nominated by Waterloo Region's Arts Award for artistic excellence, sustained development and impact on the Waterloo Region community.
 After 2015, they all went their own way.
 Some stayed in the community and continue to contribute to the local scene, while others moved away to start new lives and endeavours.
 Some went off to study jazz music and to play with traveling swing bands.

 This September 2017, a new team have been assembled to offer weekly lessons and play live dance-able swing jazz and blues music.
 A new traditional jazz band is ready to perform live music, making themselves affordable and accessible to the all the surrounding dance communities.
 Dance instructors who are musicians, and musicians who are dancers provide a recipe for excellent social gatherings.

 The dance troupe began hosting local weekly dances with live music by local musicians.
 Soon, introductory dance lessons and beginner Lindy Hop, Charleston, West Coast Swing, Balboa and Blues classes were being taught weekly.
 They also hosted a weekly Swing and Blues radio show on the FM airwaves to reach out to those who couldn't attend but could listen in.